awebfactory/react-pathways/README.md

-### AWebFactory react-starter
+### AWebFactory path-to-react

-So react-starter is actually changing into a non-trivial example app... as a react starter, but not a scaffolded boilerplate, rather an app that helps you get a head start with Reactjs.
+## ReactPathways

+> An app to help you find your path to ReactJS step by step, and which also serves as an up-to-date non-trivial React, React Router and Redux example.

-It's still based on latest versions of React, React Router and Redux, served up by a NodeJS/Express server which also exposes a REST API to provide data for the app.
-But now it's actually going to be an app.
+The ReactPathways example app is based on latest versions of React, React Router and Redux, served up by a NodeJS/Express server which also exposes a REST API to provide data for the app.

-> An app to help you find your path to ReactJS step by step, which also serves as an up-to-date non-trivial React, React Router and Redux example app.
+If you're interested in seeing what's behind it, check out the MVP01 [issue queue](https://github.com/awebfactory/react-pathways/issues).
+There are two versions of MVP01 in this repo:

+* Staging is right here on `master` branch (demo coming soon).
+Run that if you want to check current stable version of ReactPathways.
+* Dev is on branch `mvp01`.

-Now supporting a build workflow based on Browserify, Watchify and BrowserSync, with both build and dev workflows.
+At this time, both supporting a build workflow based on Browserify, Watchify and BrowserSync, with both build and dev workflows.

 ## Instructions